JURISMA : Jurnal Riset Bisnis dan Manajemen accept high-quality research and free of plagiarism to increase the quality

 Multiple, duplicate, redundant or concurrent submission/publication

 Papers describing essentially the same research should not be published in more than one journal or primary publication.
 Hence, authors should not submit for consideration a manuscript that has already been published in another journal.
 The submission of a manuscript concurrently to more than one journal is unethical publishing behavior and unacceptable.

 The publication of some kinds of articles (such as clinical guidelines, translations) in more than one journal is sometimes justifiable, provided that certain conditions are met.
 The authors and editors of the journals concerned must agree to the secondary publication, which must reflect the same data and interpretation of the primary document.
 The primary reference must be cited in the secondary publication.

 Authorship of the manuscript

 Only persons who meet these authorship criteria should be listed as authors in the manuscript as they must be able to take public responsibility for the content: (i) made significant contributions to the conception, design, execution, data acquisition, or analysis/interpretation of the study; and (ii) drafted the manuscript or revised it critically for important intellectual content; and (iii) have seen and approved the final version of the paper and agreed to its submission for publication.
-All persons who made substantial contributions to the work reported in the manuscript (such as technical help, writing and editing assistance, general support) but who do not meet the criteria for authorship must not be listed as an author, but should be acknowledged in the "Acknowledgements" section after their written permission to be named as been obtained.
+All persons who made substantial contributions to the work reported in the manuscript (such as technical help, writing and editing assistance, and general support) but who do not meet the criteria for authorship must not be listed as an author but should be acknowledged in the "Acknowledgements" section after their written permission to be named as been obtained.
 The corresponding author should ensure that all appropriate coauthors (according to the above definition) and no inappropriate co-authors are included in the author list and verify that all co-authors have seen and approved the final version of the manuscript and agreed to its submission for publication.

 Disclosure and conflicts of interest